Ukwulu: History

 In reality, most of Ukwulu's history has little or no script systems or printed accounts; instead, each family handed down its history and laws by declaration.
 Memories of great actions of renowned Kings, family histories, and significant events in the kingdom were passed down to generations preceding centuries by word of mouth.

 Geography

-The town is bordered by the towns of Achalla, Nando, Ukpo, Awkuzu and a number of others.
-There are several rivers and streams in the town, some of which act as natural boundaries with neighbouring towns; some of which include, the Orira stream, Ndibe, Ali and Biobi rivers.
+Ukwulu is bordered by the towns of Achalla, Nando, Ukpo, Awkuzu and a number of others.
+There are several rivers and streams in the town, some of which act as natural boundaries with neighbouring towns; some of these water bodies include, the Orira stream, and the Ndibe, Ali and Biobi rivers.